-| CMS | Core AI capabilities | Pricing | Best fit |
+| CMS | Core AI Capabilities | Pricing | Best Fit |

 |---|---|---|---|

-| Sanity | Content Agent (GA January 2026), MCP Server, Agent Context | Free tier; Growth plan $15/seat | Multi-brand, multi-country, bulk content operations |
+| Sanity | Content Agent (GA January 2026), MCP Server, Agent Context | Free tier; Growth $15/seat | Multi-brand, multi-country, bulk content operations |

-| Payload CMS | SSO, AI Auto-Embedding, Visual Editor, AI features | Free open source; Payload Cloud separate | Next.js-native teams that want full data ownership |
+| Payload CMS | SSO, AI Auto-Embedding, Visual Editor | Free open source; Payload Cloud separate | Next.js-native teams wanting full data ownership |

-| Strapi | Strapi AI (generates schema from Figma, screenshots, or text) | Free open source; Cloud priced separately | Teams needing SQL-only architecture and AI-assisted schema generation |
+| Strapi | AI schema generation from Figma, screenshots, or text | Free open source; Cloud priced separately | Teams needing SQL-only architecture |

 | Contentful | AI Actions for bulk localization, SEO, brand compliance | Enterprise pricing, high floor | Large global brands with complex localization |